mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 6/JTAS_-_Volume_6_10-05-24.md

 ```
 The cluster features 11 worlds all within one parsec of each other.
 The Viscount of Edenelt enlisted the Lord of Hammermium and the
-Commandant of Katarulu to invest in a number of subsidised merchants
+Commandant of Katarulu to invest in a number of subsidized merchants
 to operate in the region; the trio would very much like to help develop
 the economies of their less well-to-do neighbors.
 In return for natural
 resources, foodstuffs and common goods, they hope to gradually